This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 The most persistent misconception about energetic boundaries is that feeling guilty confirms you are doing something wrong.
 In reality guilt is one of the least reliable guides to whether a boundary is appropriate.

-People who have spent years prioritizing others’ needs often feel the most intense guilt when they first begin protecting their energy — not because they are being selfish but because self-protection feels so unfamiliar it triggers the same alarm the nervous system associates with abandoning others.
+People who have spent years prioritizing others’ needs often feel the most intense guilt when they first begin maintaining energetic boundaries — not because they are being selfish but because self-protection feels so unfamiliar it triggers the same inner alarm associated with abandoning others.

 Selfishness means taking more than your share or prioritizing your needs at the deliberate expense of others.
-Protecting your energy is neither of those things.
+Maintaining energetic boundaries is neither of those things.
 You are not taking anything from anyone.
 You are simply declining to give what you do not have — or what would cost you more than the situation warrants.

 How to Set Energetic Boundaries Without Hardening